ncagle/DNS-over-HTTPS/JSON.md

 Should also support `-` to read JSON from stdin and `@filename` to read it from a given file.

+## `--data={}`

+If the first byte of the --data content starts with '{' or '[' use `application/json` as Content-type instead of `application/x-www-form-urlencoded`.
+If you really wanted `application/x-www-form-urlencoded` in that case you could override it with --header.

+Not completely backwards compatible.

 ## `--header-format=json`

     curl --dump-header header.json --header-format=json http://example.com/baz >body.json